asapdotid/-dcc-traefik-proxy/README.md

 ## Author Information

-This Docker Compose Traefik Proxy was created in 2022 by [Asapdotid](https://github.com/asapdotid) 🚀
+This Docker Compose Traefik HTTP was created in 2022 by [Asapdotid](https://github.com/asapdotid) 🚀